ALBERTA OPEN FARM DAYS

 - handle fiber shorn from the alpaca this spring, and samples from various stages of processing into yarn

-- ask questions and gain knowledge about what makes alpacas so unique
+- interactive - ask questions & gain knowledge about what makes alpacas so unique

 - watch spinning/weaving demonstrations